Large-type Artin groups are systolic: The complexes for Artin groups of almost large type

 Now we assume $A_{\Gamma}$ is of almost large type.
+Recall that it means that in the defining graph $\Gamma$ there is no triangle with an edge labeled by two and no square with three edges labeled by two.
 A \emph{block} of $X^{\ast}_{\Gamma}$ is a standard subcomplex which comes from an edge in $\Gamma$.
 This edge is called the \emph{defining edge} of the block.
 The block is \emph{large} (resp.\ \emph{small}) if its defining edge is labeled by an integer $\geqslant 3$ (resp.\ $=2$).